naichilab/UnityNaturalMCP/README.md

 ### 1. Create MCP Tool
 In UnityNaturalMCP, you can implement MCP tools in C# using the [ModelProtocolContext C# SDK](https://github.com/modelcontextprotocol/csharp-sdk).

+Create an asmdef for the Editor and add the following script files.

 ```csharp
 using UnityEngine;
 using UnityNaturalMCP.Editor.Attributes;